 - Schools may also fly the Australian National Flag during school hours.

-- Schools are encouraged to fly the Victorian State Flag, Aboriginal Flag or Torres Strait Islander Flag if they have additional flag poles.
+- Schools are encouraged to fly the Victorian State Flag, Aboriginal Flag and/or Torres Strait Islander Flag, alongside the Australian Flag if they have additional flag poles, noting order of precedence protocols – refer to the chapter of the Guidance tab for more information.

 - Schools must conduct any ceremony acknowledging and celebrating the role of students as citizens of Australia, in a manner that is consistent with the Victorian Public Sector Values and inclusive of all students.